 What You'll Need

-The first thing you should think about when attempting any DIY at home is the safety aspect.
+The first thing you should think about when attempting any DIY at home is safety.
 There are certain important safety steps when you're refinishing an acrylic vanity top that should not be skipped.
 The paint for this job can be dangerous if used incorrectly.
 Make sure you keep the room well ventilated and wear a face mask and a pair of gloves to protect your respiratory system and skin.

 Refinishing an acrylic bathroom unit with professional-looking results is all in the prep work.
 You'll first need fine sandpaper to sand down the vanity to make the surface grippy enough for the new finish.
 You'll also want an acrylic primer to layer under your paint.
 Finally, you'll need the paint of your choice.
 Miracle Method claims that the best material for refinishing acrylic units is acrylic enamel.

 You first want to make sure your vanity is as clean and non-greasy as possible.
 Any remaining oils will prevent the paint from adhering properly.
 Wash down your entire vanity with regular dish soap.
 Once it's rinsed and clean, dry it off thoroughly.